In case you’ve been living on an island in Tahiti, with no communication to the outside world, you may not know how important mobile apps have become.

 3. Deployment of Mobile Call-Backs

 Another fundamental way to keep customer effort down and satisfaction up is by implementing a call-back feature within your mobile app.
 Some customers need to reach a live phone agent as soon as possible, especially if they fail to resolve their issue through chat or FAQS.
 Therefore, it’s important to provide an easy way to escalate to voice.
 Fonolo has a nifty little solution called “Mobile Rescue” which asks customers for their call-back number if they are looking for assistance over-the-phone.
 For more evidence about how mobile call-backs can help improve metrics and avoid catastrophes, download “The Contact Center Playbook for Improving CSat”.

 4. Added Value and Retention

-Let’s say a customer has a negative experience with your business, but you have no way to personally say you’re “Sorry”.
+Let’s say a customer has a negative experience with your business, but you have no way to personally say you’re “sorry”.
 Your mobile app acts as a gateway for providing customers with gifts and rewards they may otherwise fail to receive.
 For example, if you place an order using the app SkipTheDishes, and it takes too long or cannot be completed, the Skip team can easily credit you with points or refund your order as a peace offering.
-This is extremely important in avoiding disasters and retaining your loyal customers.
+This is extremely important in avoiding disasters and retaining loyal customers.
 Some interactions just don’t go as planned, and your mobile app is a great way to make amends and keep customers happy.